JBroks/GB-Accidents-Dashboard/README.md

 Back to top button was inspired by [this](https://codepen.io/matthewcain/pen/ZepbeR) Codepen solution.

+Solution to 'sticky' hover on mobile devices found [here](https://medium.com/@ferie/detect-a-touch-device-with-only-css-9f8e30fa1134).

 Many thanks to my mentor **Maranatha Ilesanmi** for support and advice throughout the project.

-Many thanks to Simen Daehlin mentor at Code Institute for useful comments on my project.
+Many thanks to **Simen Daehlin** mentor at Code Institute for useful comments on my project.

 ### Disclaimer